ChalmersGU-data-structure-courses/dsabook/src/markdown/X-appendix/03-glossary.md

 ### pivot

-In [Quicksort]{.term}, the value that is used to split the list into sublists, one with lesser values than the pivot, the other with greater values than the pivot.
+In [Quicksort]{.term}, the value that is used to split the list into sublists, one with smaller values than the pivot, the other with greater values than the pivot.

 ### platter